nltk/nltk_book/book/ch08-extras.rst

 **Best-First Search:**
-This method sorts the edge queue in descending order of the edges' span, no the assumption that edges having a larger span are more likely to form part of a complete parse.
+This method sorts the edge queue in descending order of the edges' span, on the assumption that edges having a larger span are more likely to form part of a complete parse.
 This is a `best-first search strategy`:dt:, since it inserts the edges that are closest to producing complete parses before trying any other edges.
 However, best-first search is